ffalcinelli/pydivert/README.md

 It has been tested on a Windows 7 64bit machine with Python 2.7 and Python 3.3 interpreters (both are 64bit).

-Plans are to support other platforms in future:

-* BSD-like systems (such as OSX and FreeBSD) maybe using `pf` (packet filter)
-* Linux probably with `ip_queue`

-At the moment only windows is supported.

 Warnings
 --------